microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 The tab switcher will appear as a box in the center of the terminal.
 It'll have a maximum and minimum height and width.
 We want the switcher to stretch, but it shouldn't stretch to take up the entirety of the terminal.
 If the user has a ton of tabs or has really long tab names, the box should still be fairly contained and shouldn't run wild.

 In the box will be a vertical list of tabs with their titles and their assigned number for quick switching, and only one line will be highlighted to signify that tab is currently selected.
-There will only be 9 numbered tabs for quick switching, and the rest of the tabs will simply have an empty space where a number would be.
+The top 9 tabs in the list are numbered for quick switching, and the rest of the tabs will simply have an empty space where a number would be.

 The list would look (roughly) like this:
 ```